 Beth Kerschen is a multi-disciplinary artist using photography and printmaking to express a unique vision.
-She graduated with a Bachelors in Fine Arts from Colorado College focusing on photography, digital art and printmaking.
+She graduated with a Bachelors in Fine Arts from Colorado College focusing on photography, digital art, and printmaking.
 After college, she moved to Boston and worked for Polaroid using her extensive photographic and digital imaging knowledge.
 She worked for 10 years as a graphic designer with several creative firms in Boston, eventually moving to Portland, Oregon in 2008.
-She has returned to her fine art roots from college and is now creating photo-illustrations combined with her favorite medium—printmaking.
-In 2015, she was awarded a Professional Development Grant from Portland’s Regional Arts & Culture Council (RACC) and a large format installation commission for the Portland International Airport.
-She uses a unique blend of photography and printmaking to create urban landscapes that chronicle city culture and history creating nostalgia for the build environment that is an integral part of our modern culture.
+Backed with this variety of experience, she has returned to her fine art roots from college and is now creating photomontgage scenes.
+In 2015, she was awarded a Professional Development Grant from Portland’s Regional Arts & Culture Council (RACC) and a commission for a large format, public art installation for the Portland International Airport for 2016-2017.
+Her work is in a number of corporate and city collections including the Visual Chronicle of Portland’s Regional Arts & Culture Council Collection where her artwork is being used in the Mayor’s Office.
+The theme and motivation of much of her artwork is to record the images of an area’s cultural heritage in order to preserve the foundation and origins of their community spirit.

 Here is a interview produced by Kathryn Boyd-Batstone and Tommy Pittenger.
 The focus is about Kerschen’s path to becoming an artist with some nice insight of how she works.